How to Protect and Increase Your Waterloo Region Home's Value For Less

 Remove any spare hangers from your wardrobe and give away or throw out any clothes or shoes you no longer require.
 This will make your closet appear larger and more orderly.

-If you're going to sell your home soon, keep the following in mind:
+If you're going to sell your Waterloo Region home soon, keep the following in mind as you declutter:

 Keep in mind that your entryway creates the great initial impression you'll need it to.
 Make sure it's decluttered of personal items and has a welcoming but neutral vibe.